 The interest of society in the enforcement of employment discrimination statutes is undoubtedly important.But so too is the interest of religious groups in choosing who will preach their beliefs, teach their faith, and carry out their mission.
 When a minister who has been fired sues her church alleging that her termination was discriminatory, the First Amendment has struck the balance for us.
 The church must be free to choose those who will guide it on its way.

-This assertion by the Competitive Enterprise Institute is a fitting description of all the radical, overreaching regulators that have infested this administration.
+Competitive Enterprise Institute is a fitting description of all the radical, overreaching regulators that have infested this administration.

 The extreme position taken by the Obama Justice Department in the Hosanna-Tabor case is a reflection of ideologically-based hiring.
 Under the Obama administration, the Justice Department has chosen to hire only liberal lawyers, not moderates or conservatives, for key Justice Department posts that are supposed to be non-political career appointments.
 Although many experienced lawyers are out of work in the current economic slump, the Obama Justice Department has hired many liberals who have no real-world legal experience, rather than hiring based on merit.